idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 * IDX Pages and Wrappers are now stored as custom post types no longer cluttering the Pages section of WordPress.
 You can still link to IDX pages as before through Appearance > Menus or via shortcodes.
 * Copying and Pasting the URL into Designs > Wrappers is no longer required for global wrappers.
 Creating a Global Wrapper page now automatically updates your IDX pages to use the new Global Wrapper Page via the API.
 * This plugin now has its own Top Menu.
 Say goodbye to searching for plugin preferences in the Settings Menu.
+* The Admin page is now fully responsive allowing you easily to make WordPress changes from your mobile device.

 = 1.2.2 =
 * Restructured code and made it more WP4.3 and PSR compliant.